Figure 1. Internal anatomy of a spider.

 Figure 9.
 (Top) Zygiella spins an orb web with a gap in the spiral.
 (Middle) The triangular web of Hyptiotes.
 (Bottom) Hammock web of Linyphia montana.

 Figure 10.
 In the autumn the female garden spider lays her eggs in a sheltered place near her web, enclosing them in a silken bag or cocoon, and they remain there until early spring.
 The mother dies long before the little spiders hatch.

 Spiders form the largest order of arachnids and are one of the most diverse groups of species in the world.
+About 35,000 species of spider are known.
 Each of us will encounter them in everyday life, and throughout history they have appeared in culture, mythology, and symbolism.

 It would seem that the earliest spiders fed upon insects before the latter evolved wings, and caught them on the ground in the same way as present-day wolf spiders.
 The development of insect flight opened another niche for the spiders who countered with the evolution of webs and snares to capture flying prey.
 Insects became masters of the air, but spiders joined the "aerial plankton" (creatures that live hanging in air or blown on its currents), suspended on silk threads.

 Spiders occur in a large range of sizes.
 The Patu digua, which is endemic to Columbia, is considered to be the smallest species of spider in the world, with males reaching a length of only 0.37 millimeter.
 The largest species of spider is the Goliath bird-eating spider, with a body length up to 9 centimeters (3.5 inches), a leg span up to 28 centimeters (11 inches), and a weight of over 170 grams (6 ounces).

 Spiders come in a variety of colors and with a great diversity of markings.
 Some rely on camouflage in order to blend in with their background, while others are bright colored as warning that they are poisonous to predators.